Insider Selling: Yelp Inc (YELP) CEO Sells 13,000 Shares of Stock

-Yelp Inc (NYSE:YELP) CEO Jeremy Stoppelman sold 13,000 shares of the stock in a transaction on Thursday, July 19th.
-The shares were sold at an average price of $40.40, for a total transaction of $525,200.00.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+Yelp Inc (NYSE:YELP) CEO Jeremy Stoppelman sold 13,000 shares of the company’s stock in a transaction that occurred on Thursday, July 26th.
+The shares were sold at an average price of $40.00, for a total transaction of $520,000.00.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.

 Jeremy Stoppelman also recently made the following trade(s):